C Program to find Factorial of a Number

 We already explained the logic in the above program example.

 The last line ends with a return Statement.
-It means every time we call the CaclFtr() function from the main () or any sub-functions, then it will return the value.
+It means every time we call the CaclFtr() function from the main () or any sub-functions, it will return the value.

 C Program to Find Factorial of a Number Using Recursion